navidoptus/NFS_verifier/README.md

-# NFS Mount Point Verifier
+# NFS Mount Point Verifier (No R/W Test)

 ## Overview
-A Bash script for validating NFS mount points across multiple servers.
-Particularly useful for system administrators managing storage cutovers or NFS configuration changes.
+A streamlined Bash script for validating NFS mount points focusing on mount information and permissions verification.
+Ideal for system administrators managing storage cutovers or NFS configuration changes where access and permission validation is the primary concern.

 ## Key Features
-- Automated verification of multiple NFS mount points
+- Mount point and permission validation
 - CSV-based input for bulk server processing
-- Comprehensive mount point validation
-- Detailed reporting with state comparison
+- Detailed state comparison reporting
 - Error handling with graceful recovery
+- No read/write testing for improved performance

 ## Prerequisites
 - Bash shell environment
-- Standard Linux utilities (mount, stat, grep, sed, touch, rm, date)
+- Standard Linux utilities (mount, stat, grep, sed, date)
 - Write permissions in script directory
-- Read/write access to NFS mount points

 ## CSV Configuration
 The script requires a CSV file with the following fields: